nmisyats/aurora/README.md

 cam_pos: path/to/camera_position.set
 iters: 5000
 save: recon.pth
-ref_flux_data: path/to/flux.dat
+ref_flux: path/to/flux.dat
-ref_flux_config: path/to/flux_config.yaml
+ref_config: path/to/flux_config.yaml
 ```
 ```
-aurora train log_mlp config.yaml --training-options train.yaml
+aurora train spectral_mlp config.yaml --options train.yaml
 ```

 Missing options from the training file will use their default value.
 It is still possible to add manual options to the command line and override
 options set in the file.
 For example:
 ```
-aurora train log_mlp config.yaml --training-options train.yaml --iters 500 --lr 1e-4
+aurora train spectral_mlp config.yaml --options train.yaml --iters 2000 --lr 1e-4
 ```

 ### Generating and plotting data

 `aurora plot` contains utility commands for plotting data that is static
 or has already been generated.
 To generate new data (total flux, emission rate, images)
-from a pretrained reconstruction, use `aurora gen`.
+from a pretrained reconstruction (or reference flux), use `aurora gen`.

-For example, to generate plot, and save a 3D emission rate volume from a pretrained
+For example, to generate, plot, and save a 3D emission volume rate from a pretrained
-`recon.pth` model, use:
+`recon.pth` reconstruction, use:
 ```
 aurora gen emis recon.pth --save emis_rate.dat
 ```
 This will both save the generated emission and plot it for vizualization.
-To vizualize the generated emission rate later use:
+To vizualize the generated emission rate later, use:
 ```
 aurora plot emis emis_rate.dat config.yaml
 ```

 **Note**: it is required to provide the physical configuration to be used for
 vizualizing the generated data.
 Generated data only saves its raw content,
-unlike reconstruction models which bundles also physical information.
+unlike reconstruction models which bundles also physical configuration.

 ## Library usage